Dimensional crossover in ultracold Fermi gases from Functional Renormalisation: Introduction

-Due to an insufficient degree of anisotropy in the experimental setup one may not be restricted to a particular dimension, but find oneself in a dimensional crossover without a well-defined dimensionality.
+Due to an insufficient degree of anisotropy in the experimental setup one may not be restricted to a particular dimension, but finds oneself in a dimensional crossover without a well-defined dimensionality.
 Apart from being an undesired effect for the investigation of pure two-dimensional systems, the crossover may also lead to new materials with physically interesting properties.

 We concentrate here on ultracold Fermi gases.
-A comparable quasi-two-dimensional setup has been studied in \cite{PhysRevB.90.214503,PhysRevA.88.023612} in a mean-field approach, for a Fermi gas at unitarity and zero temperature in \cite{PhysRevA.84.063616}, using the Luttinger-Ward approach in two dimensions in \cite{2014PhRvL.112m5302B} and using QMC calculations in two dimensions in \cite{PhysRevA.92.033603}.
-Furthermore, two-dimensional fermionic systems have been addressed in \cite{2018IJMPB..3240022B,2016PhRvB..93a4519B,2016arXiv161100225S}.
+A comparable quasi-two-dimensional setup has been studied in \cite{PhysRevA.88.023612,PhysRevB.90.214503} in a mean-field approach, for a Fermi gas at unitarity and zero temperature in \cite{PhysRevA.84.063616}, using the Luttinger-Ward approach in two dimensions in \cite{2014PhRvL.112m5302B} and using Quantum Monte Carlo (QMC) calculations in two dimensions in \cite{PhysRevA.92.033603}.
+Furthermore, two-dimensional fermionic systems have been addressed in \cite{Marsiglio_2015,Wu_2015,He_2015,2016PhRvB..93a4519B,Salasnich_2016,Mulkerin_2017,2018IJMPB..3240022B,Wu_2020}.
 Fermi gases, typically a system of ${}^6\text{Li}$ or ${}^{40}\text{K}$, constitute a rich physical system as their interatomic interactions may be altered via a Feshbach resonance.
 For a large negative value of the three-dimensional scattering length $a_{\text{3D}}$ the fermions form large spatially overlapping Cooper pairs below a critical temperature (BCS limit).
 On the other hand, for large positive scattering lengths, the fermions form tightly bound molecular dimers which condense into a Bose-Einstein condensate (BEC) at sufficiently low temperatures.

-The BCS-BEC crossover has been studied extensively in three dimensions using functional renormalisation group (FRG) techniques \cite{Diehl:2005an, Diehl:2005ae, Diehl:2007ri, Diehl:2007th, Floerchinger:2008qc,Floerchinger:2009pg, Floerchinger:2009fp, Boettcher:2012cm, Diehl:2009ma, 2015PhLB..742...86B,PhysRevA.89.053630,Schnoerr:2013bk,Boettcher:2012dh, Boettcher:2014tfa,Roscher:2015xha}.
-Finite size effects have been investigated in both cold atom systems \cite{Ku:2008vk,PhysRevA.84.063616} and in QCD \cite{Braun:2011iz,Tripolt:2013zfa,Braun:2012zz}.
+Apart from featuring the transition to the superfluid phase the normal-state 'pseudogap' behaviour can also be studied within the BCS-BEC crossover.
+Here, the onset of superfluidity and pairing occurs at different temperatures, i.e. the density of states is partially gapped and the dispersion relation is BCS-like for a range of temperatures above the critical temperature.
+The system essentially retains some features of the broken superfluid phase also in the symmetric normal phase without exhibiting superfluidity.
+This pairing at high temperatures has been studied both experimentally, e.g. in \cite{Gaebler_2010,Murthy_2018}, as well as theoretically, e.g. in \cite{Tsuchiya_2009,Matsumoto_2018,Richie-Halford:2020ooz}.